tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 The Utopia folks have written two articles dealing with spacing. [designing with a fluid space palette](https://utopia.fyi/blog/designing-with-a-fluid-space-palette/) introduces the concept, makes a case for having a design system in the first place and also has a demo to play with.
 [Painting with a fluid space palette](https://utopia.fyi/blog/painting-with-a-fluid-space-palette/) is more hands-on giving you CSS snippets while explaining the concepts.
 Choose according to your inclination.

-#### Re-make your design the Utopia way

-/ alt title: bringing it all together

-/uhhmm, check the tone of this section once I get a good night's sleep in

-1. Decide if you wanna use a baseline grid, like the one that the Utopia plugin generates.
+#### Decide if You want to use a baseline grid

 It can make You feel extra special.
-If You're already special, move on to step 2.
+The Utopia plugin generates one.
+There is an issue that needs to be solved, but nothing to nasty.
+If You're already special, move on to the next step.
 If yes -- You need that extra dose of special -- I recommend You read [Designing a Utopian layout grid](https://utopia.fyi/blog/designing-a-utopian-layout-grid/).
 There's diagrams and a step-by-step guide and You'll get to know some of the messy decisions that have to be made if You're going down this path.
 After that, maybe You'll see the grids in the Utopia main-frame with slightly different eyes.
 Feel free to re-run the plug-in and adjust the grid _to your needs_&trade;.

+#### Re-make your design the Utopia way

+aka bringing it all together

+Since I left some room for experimentation during the previous steps, You might have already re-designed your wireframes using the Utopia system.
+If so, congratulations, You're done with the hard part and can start implementing!

+For all the others, it's time now to port your initial design and make everything Utopian!

+-   Setup: Generate a system using the Utopia plugin.
+If using the website, it might help to make styles out of your type and spacing scales.

-2. Create a fresh set of frames for `min` and `max` to house your upcoming redesign.
+-   Create a fresh set of frames for `min` and `max` to house your upcoming redesign.
 If You're not using a grid, do exactly what You did when You were creating your frames in the beginning.
-You can move on to the next step, run along, summer child.
+You can move on to the next step.
+Run along, summer child!
 If You _are_ using a grid, the issue is now how to fit the grid into the frame -- do you stretch **it**, or the frame, or leave it kind of overlapping or what?
-I went with a solution I read in the article I just mentioned -- make your `min` frame the size of your `min` grid.
+The solution proposed in the grid guide mentioned earlier is simple: make your `min` frame the size of your `min` grid.
 It won't be exactly your official `min` width, but it should be close to it.
 Nobody will ever know.
-Simple but devious. buaha.
+Simple but devious. buaha!

-3. Generate a system to use for your re-design.
-By now You should have pretty much all you need for that: widths for `min` and `max`, some base font sizes, some type scales... uhm...
-No, no. No, You didn't get me.
-Shut up.
-No, I didn't forget the spacing.
-I just, uhhh, left it for the very end, for some reason.
-So if You're the kind of person that needs a _s**pecial** spacing palette_, read on, I deal with You after this.
-If You're cool, just hit the big button.

-4. Design your project using the generated system.
-You already know how to handle text.
+-   Design your project using the generated system.
+You know how to handle text, you have 3 ways of handling spacing.
+You have a grid or you don't.
+Go out there and make some mistakes!

 #### Iterate